The proceedings are in progress.

 Hai Siang Chia

 From 2016-2018, he was the Principal Analyst for Technology in the Strategic Group at the Prime Minister’s Office, Singapore.
-Currently, he is a Master Specialist in Technologies for Learning, Education Technology Division, MOE, and has been the Product Owner for Singapore’s Student Learning Space since 2019 and MOE’s AI in Education solutions since 2023.
-He also heads the X-Labs, a team of MOE specialists focused on education technology research, and is the MOE lead at National University of Singapore’s AI Center for Education Technologies.
+From 2018-2025, he was Product Owner for Singapore’s Student Learning Space and its AI in Education solutions, used by half a million K-12 students and teacher across all Singapore schools.
+Currently, he is a Principal Specialist in Technologies for Learning, Education Technology Division, MOE, and advises the X-Labs, a team of MOE specialists focused on rapid education technology research.

 He holds an Honours Degree (Second Upper) in English Literature from the National University of Singapore, a Postgraduate Diploma in Education (Pass with Merit) from the National Institute of Education and a Masters in Education (Learning and Teaching) from Harvard Graduate School of Education.